-While questioning Sansa Stark about Joffrey Baratheon, Lady Olenna Tyrell demands her fool Butterbumps to sing as loud as he possibly can, to prevent others, including Varys's birds, from hearing anything that is being said.
-This is successful, as the one to tell Tywin Lannister about the Tyrell secret plan to marry Sansa to Willas Tyrell is Littlefinger (informed by his spy Dontos Hollard), not Varys.
+While questioning Sansa Stark about King Joffrey I Baratheon, Lady Olenna Tyrell demands her fool, Butterbumps, to sing as loud as he possibly can, to prevent others, including Varys's birds, from hearing anything that is being said.
+This is successful, as the one to tell Tywin about the secret plan to marry Sansa to Willas Tyrell is Petyr (informed by his spy Dontos Hollard), not Varys.

 A Feast for Crows

-Cersei Lannister, fearing that her brother Tyrion is hiding inside the hidden passages of the Red Keep, doesn't realise the people she hears are actually Varys's birds, who are still operating from behind the walls.
+Queen Regent Cersei Lannister, fearing that her brother Tyrion is hiding inside the hidden passages of the Red Keep after his murder of Tywin, does not realize the people she hears are actually Varys's birds behind the walls.

 A Dance with Dragons

-Varys sends one of his birds to fetch Kevan Lannister and bring him to the chambers of Grand Maester Pycelle.
-Once there, Varys mortally wounds Kevan, and has several of his little birds finish the job.
+Varys sends one of his birds to fetch the new regent, Ser Kevan Lannister, and bring him to the chambers of Grand Maester Pycelle, whom he has already murdered.
+Varys mortally wounds Kevan, tells him of Aegon Targaryen, and has several of his little birds end Kevan's suffering with their daggers.

 Varys: No. The younger are safer... treat them gently...